id Command in Linux: Display User and Group Information

 id [OPTIONS] [USERNAME]

-If the username is omitted, the id command displays information about the currently logged-in user.
+If the username is omitted, id displays information about the currently logged-in user.

 When invoked without any option, id prints the real user ID (uid), the user’s real primary group ID (gid), and real IDs of the supplemental groups (groups) the user belongs to.
-Effective user ID, group ID, and supplemental group IDs are printed only when they are different from the real ones.
+Effective IDs are printed only when they differ from the real ones.

 id